Createdd/Writing/2022/articles/setupNewMac.md

 ## Nightshift

-Years ago I used various software to help my reduce blue light on my computer screen.
-Nowadays you can easily use macOS nigh shift funcitonality.
+Years ago I used various software to help me reduce blue light on my computer screen.
+Nowadays you can easily use macOS nigh shift functionality.

 Read about it here: https://support.apple.com/en-us/HT207513

-In essence it makes your screen more "orange" in the night time.
-Reason for this are studies that showed that blue light can hinder good sleep.
-As many programmers work into the night, this was a game changer for me.
+In essence, it makes your screen more "orange" in the nighttime.
+The reason for this are studies that showed that blue light can hinder good sleep.
+As many programmers work into the night, this was a game-changer for me.
 It helped me quite a bit.
-That's why I set it always to on, and put it to as much warmth tone as possible.
+That's why I set it always to on and put it to as much warmth tone as possible.
 For a designer that wouldn't work but for a programmer that is not an issue.
 Simply be aware of the stronger orange tone.

 ## Dock